Explore our BS in Business Administration Finance concentration

 Tuition and fees are subject to change.
 Books and materials are not included and may cost up to an additional $5,500.

 Many Walden degree-seeking students—67%—receive some form of financial aid.* Create a customized plan that makes sense for you.

 *Source: Walden University’s Office of Financial Aid.
 Data reports as of 2018.Find Ways to Save

 To be considered for admission to this bachelor’s program, you must have a high school diploma or its equivalent and meet the general admission requirements.
-If you choose the competency-based option, you also must transfer 45 quarter credits from prior coursework.
 All applicants must submit a completed online application and transcripts.
 More information for international applicants.

 The level of attention I got from the professors at Walden made me really happy.
 You would have thought I was in a classroom and I sat down at their desk every day to talk to them.

 Less than three months after I earned my bachelor’s degree from Walden, I was promoted to a juvenile probation officer.